IDOLATRY-16/The Idols’ List in the Ten Commandments

-The RaMBaM (Maimonides) brings Enosh as an example of one whose teaching brought humanity to slide down the entire two Commandments!
+The RaMBaM (Maimonides) brings Enosh as an example of one whose teaching prompted humanity to slide down the entire two Commandments!

-As we’ll learn, Enosh was the illustrious grandson of Adam, a charismatic leader of his time.
+Indeed, as we’ll learn, Enosh was the illustrious grandson of Adam, a charismatic leader of his time.
 On Enosh it is said that “it was then that they began calling the name of YHVH.”
 The Hebrew word for ‘began,’ huchal, also means “profaned.”
-Hence Enosh profaned YHVH name by praying to Her Only.
-In his public, fiery preaching he proclaimed that the Kingdom of Mercy, of YHVH, is already here!
-By this, he neglected and offended ELKM.
+Hence Enosh profaned YHVH name by praying ONLY TO HER, forgetting ELKM.
+He preached that the Kingdom of Mercy, of YHVH, is around the corner, .

-In other words: Enosh violated line 2 of Moses’ First Commandment, that says ‘YHVH ELKM is One.’
-He separated the Attributes, the” glued ones.”
+In other words: Enosh separated the glued ones, or violated line 2 of Moses’ First Commandment.

 Enosh also taught his disciples to address their prayers ONLY to Her.
 Then he told them to see YHVH everywhere, even inside the Moon, Sun, Trees, stones, leaves.
 Hence, he said, one can address YHVH inside these entities.
 “Pray to the King’s Councilors,” he told them.
 Seeing him praying to the Sun and the Moon, the disciples began to pray to them for their own power.
 From thereon they deteriorated to make and bow to statues and images of items in nature, etc. This way they sled down the entire First and Second Commandments of Moses. .